-Even though, the soil is a source of nutrients to plants for the plant physiologists.
-But it is also a complex ecosystem that contains bacteria, fungi, protists, and animals.
-Soil-dwelling organisms interact with the plants in different ways that have the full range of ecological possibilities such as competitive, exploitative, neutral, commensal and mutualistic.
-New plant science is engaged in the studies of alleviating pathogenic effects like herbivory and infection and attenuating abiotic stress conditions.
+Even though, the soil is a rich source of nutrition to plants for the plant physiologists.
+But it is also considered a complex ecosystem that contains bacteria, protists, fungi and animals.
+Soil-dwelling organisms interact with the plants in different ways that have the complete series of ecological prospects such as exploitative, commensal, competitive, mutualistic and neutral.
+New plant science is engaged in the studies of lessening pathogenic effects like herbivory, infection and attenuating abiotic stress conditions.

-The characteristics of positive ecological interactions that promote plant growth are used from the last era.
-For example, from the second half of 19th century, mycorrhizal fungi, as well as the bacteria, were recognized as root symbionts.
+The characteristics of positive ecological collaborations that promote plant growth are used from the last era.
+For example, from the second half of 19th century, mycorrhizal fungi and bacteria, were recognized as root symbionts.
 These are present in nodulated legumes.
 In the 1950s, crop seeds were covered with the cultures of bacteria for improving the growth and yield.
-In the 1980s, many different bacterial strains like pseudomonas and Azospirillum were used that give the plant growth promoting effects.
-From the 2000s, by the use of metagenomics, researchers shifted their focus from individual microbial strains to documenting the abundance and diversity of the root microbiome.
-Rhizospheric niche is a hotspot of ecological richness in which plant roots introduce an enormous collection of microbial taxa.
-The research has moved toward designed synthetic communities (SynComs), have strains that represent the dominant rhizospheric texa, and have the aim of observing favorable microbial functions again under the controlled experimental conditions.
+In the 1980s, a number of different bacterial strains like pseudomonas and Azospirillum were used that give the plant growth promoting effects.
+From the 2000s, by the use of metagenomics, researchers shifted their focus from specific microbial strains to detailing the diversity and abundance of the root microbiome.
+Rhizospheric niche is a hotspot of ecological wealth in which plant roots introduce a gigantic collection of microbial taxa.
+The research has moved toward designed synthetic communities (SynComs), have strains that represent the dominant rhizospheric texa, and have the aim of observing promising microbial functions again under the measured experimental settings.